Safely Working with Gas Discharge Lamps and

 pressure discharge lamps (sodium and mercury) and neon signs (some phosphors).

 Contact with these substances should be avoided.
-If a lamp breaks, clean up
+If a lamp breaks, clean up the

-that the inner tube of a sodium vapor lamp would break by accident.
+tube of a sodium vapor lamp would break by accident.

-- Ultra-Violet (UV) light: High intensity discharge lamps generate
+- Ultra-Violet (UV) light: High intensity discharge lamps generate substantial

-whatever), the short wave radiation will be blocked by the outer
+wave radiation will be blocked by the outer glass envelope and/or phosphor

-glass envelope and/or phosphor coating.
-However, should the outer envelope
+coating.
+However, should the outer envelope break or be removed, the lamp will

-break or be removed, the lamp will still operate (at least for a while - some
+still operate (at least for a while - some have a means of disabling themselves

-have a means of disabling themselves after a few hours or less of exposure
+after a few hours or less of exposure to air).
+DO NOT operate such a lamp

-to air).
-DO NOT operate such a lamp preferably at all but if you do, at least
+preferably at all but if you do, at least take appropriate precautions to avoid

-take appropriate precautions to avoid any exposure to the UV radiation.
+any exposure to the UV radiation.

 And take care around sharp sheet metal!